gitdoallan/gitdoallan/README.md

 Full stack developer.
 -------------------------------------------------

-I'm a brazilian guy who loves to travel and eat food from all around the world.
-Mexican food is my all time favorite cousine.
-I do love to play video games, specially from Nintendo.
+I'm a Brazilian guy who loves to travel and eat food from all around the world.
+Mexican food is my all-time favorite cuisine.
+I do love to play video games, especially from Nintendo.
 Mario Party Superstars is my jam right now.
 I've been investing and trading cryptocurrencies since 2014.

 * 🌍  I'm based in Brasilia - DF
 * 🖥️  See my portfolio at [My Portfolio](http://gitdoallan.github.io/)